-Some of the most common and generally universal commands are:
+Some of the more common and generally universal commands are:

 LOOK (also REDESCRIBE or just R) - describes the current location.

-INVENTORY (usually abbreviated to I) - lists what the player is carrying.
+INVENTORY (usually abbreviated to INV or I) - lists what the player is carrying.

 GET or TAKE - pick up an object.